atcollab/at/pyat/developers.rst

 * The version required to **build** PyAT is set in the ``requires`` item of the ``[build-system]`` section of ``pyproject.toml``.
 It depends on the python version and must be higher or equal to the "run" version.
-* To avoid version conflicts with the user's existing libraries, the pre-compiled binaries are built with the exact minimum library versions.
+* To avoid ABI compatibility issues, the pre-compiled binaries are built with the earliest possible version of numpy for the given Python version..
 This ensures that the user's libraries are more recent than the one AT has been compiled with.
 For that, a copy of ``pyproject.toml`` named ``githubproject.toml`` is used for compilation.
 In this copy, the numpy version specifications are set using ``~=`` instead of minimum (``>=``).
 Apart from these lines, the 2 files